 British music publisher Complete Music, Ebony Burks, and Moran Hill Hurwitz

-LABELS, MUSIC SERVICES COMPANIES, MANAGEMENT COMPANIES AND AGENCIES:
+LABELS, MUSIC SERVICES COMPANIES, MANAGEMENT COMPANIES, AGENCIES AND PROMOTERS:

-NFL players Brent Celek, Jacoby Jaones, and Martellus Bennett; motocross champion Stefy Bau; boxing champion Danny “Swift” Garcia; various Olympic athletes; and mixed martial arts promotion company “Bareknuckle Fighting Championships”
+NFL players Brent Celek, Jacoby Jones, and Martellus Bennett; former NBA player Kendrick Perkins; motocross champion Stefy Bau; boxing champion Danny “Swift” Garcia; various Olympic athletes; and mixed martial arts promotion company “Bareknuckle Fighting Championships”

 FILM, TELEVISION, RADIO AND DIGITAL MEDIA: